Willie Lumpkin: Marvel Comics

 Lee then introduced the comic book version of Willie Lumpkin in Fantastic Four #11 (Feb.
 1963), featuring art by Jack Kirby.
 The comic book Lumpkin is depicted as significantly older than in the comic strip, though the character's good nature was retained, as were references to his past as a mail carrier in Glenville, which the comic book placed in Nebraska.

 In his first comic book appearance, Lumpkin is represented as having befriended the Fantastic Four, to whom he makes regular fan mail deliveries at their Baxter Building headquarters in New York City.
 He half-jokingly requests to join the team on the grounds that he has the "power" to wiggle his ears.

 Lumpkin appeared in his own solo feature in Marvel Comics Presents #18 (May 1989).
-In this parody of A Christmas Carol, he is visited by the Ghost of Christmas Past who had intended to haunt cantankerous Spider-Man nemesis J. Jonah Jameson, but couldn't find his address.
+In this parody of A Christmas Carol, he is visited by the Ghost of Christmas Past who had intended to haunt cantankerous Spider-Man nemesis J. Jonah Jameson, but could not find his address.
 The story concludes with the normally amiable postman deciding he hates Christmas.